Azerbaijan in the Eurovision Song Contest 2008: Land of Fire 2008

-Land of Fire 2008 was the national final organised by İTV that selected the Azerbaijani contestant for the Eurovision Song Contest 2008.
+Land of Fire 2008 was the national final organised by İTV to select its representative for the Eurovision Song Contest 2008.
 The competition took place on 2 February 2008 at the Heydar Aliyev Palace in Baku, hosted by Husniyya Maharramova and Ilham Gasimov and was broadcast on İTV as well as streamed online via the broadcaster's website itv.az and the official Eurovision Song Contest website eurovision.tv.
 The competition was also broadcast in Turkey on TRT2 and TRT Türk, in Georgia on GPB and in Lithuania on LRT.

 Format

 The national final consisted of two stages.
 The first stage involved an audition period where interested artists attended auditions.
 Five artists were shortlisted, three of them which were selected to advance to the second stage, the televised show.
 In the final on 2 February 2008, the winner as determined by the votes of a thirteen-member jury panel was selected from the three artists who each performed two original songs.

 The members of the jury were: